readingcapital/readingcapital.github.io/volume-1/index.md

 society.

-If the length of the working day is constant, then the rate of surplus-value can only be improved by shortening necessary labour-time while maintaining the length of the working day.
+If the length of the working day is constant, then the rate of surplus-value can only be improved by shortening necessary labour-time.
 This is the production of *relative surplus-value*.

 Necessary labour-time is shortened by improving the productivity of labour in those branches of industry for those products which (eventually) end up as necessary means of subsistence for workers.
 If the necessary means of subsistence can be produced more cheaply, necessary labour-time drops.
-Capital uses its command over the labour process to restructure it in order to reduce necessary labour-time.
+Capital uses its command over the labour process to restructure it with the effect of a reduction in necessary labour-time.

 This result is attained not by a conscious plan by capitalists to reduce necessary labour-time on a social level but by their attempts to increase the